 The liability and expenditures reported for accrued medical and healthcare claims include IBNR medical claims, which are estimated using lag data provided by the Division's information systems, with adjustments as necessary for events that are outside the lag patterns.
 Amounts are based on historical expenditure patterns.

-Note 2 - Investments held by the State Treasurer
+Note 2 - Cash and investments held by the State Treasurer